ChameleonCoder1/Quick-Barebones-Website-with-User-Auth-using-Express-Node-and-MongoDB/README.md

 have trouble tailoring it to your project or any other specific questions, feel free to contact Nick at gameheel19@gmail.com.

 As for database schemas, there are two: Company and Post.
-The Company schema has username, password, and a 1-to-1 object reference to an associate post for that company.
+The Company schema has username, password, and a 1-to-1 object reference to an associated post for that company.
 The Post schema has the company's city, location, thumbnail image, and url, and the 1-to-1 object reference to the associated company for that post.